jfrog/artifactory-user-plugins/security/securityReplication/README.md

 - The plugin uses a single admin user to access all instances in the mesh, and does not yet support different users for different instances.
-This shouldn't be too much of a problem, considering the plugin ensures that all users exist with the same properties on all instances, but it still might be preferred to have this option available.
+This shouldn't be too much of a problem, considering the plugin ensures that all users exist with the same properties on all instances.
 - If, for example, a permission target refers to a repository "test-repo", and this repository exists on site A but not on site B, the permission will still be replicated, and will simply refer to the nonexistant repository.
 If a